-Ayatollah Tabrizian has made a few bold claims over the past few days including, by his estimation, that Western medicine is "un-Islamic".
-But, by far his grandest claim is that violet leaf essential oils applied to the anus will "cure" you of the coronavirus.
+Ayatollah Tabrizian has made a few bold claims during the pandemic, including, by his estimation, that Western medicine is "un-Islamic."
+But, by far, his grandest claim is that violet leaf essential oils applied to the anus will "cure" you of the coronavirus.

 2. This brothel appears to have been a "hotbed" for the spread of coronavirus

-It was recently reported that 86 clients from a brothel in Valencia, Spain have recently been put under quarantine after one prostitute tested positive for the coronavirus.
+During the height of the pandemic, it was reported that 86 clients from a brothel in Valencia, Spain had been put under quarantine after one prostitute tested positive for the coronavirus.
 According to police reports, the lady of the night had slept with several of the guests on the same evening, inadvertently spreading the virus.

-With club owners, security and cleaning staff, waiters, other girls and clients, the total under quarantine tops out at about 119 people.
-This is bad enough, but authorities are also worried that the partners some of the quarantined men may be paying the brothel a visit to get some answers.
+With club owners, security and cleaning staff, waiters, other girls, and clients, the total under quarantine tops out at about 119 people.
+This was bad enough, but authorities were also worried that the partners, some of the quarantined men, maybe visit the brothel to get some answers.

-But, it should be noted, that this story has since been reported as fake news.
+It should be noted that this story has since been reported as fake news.

 3. This guy was ordered to self-quarantine but went to an event instead